silnrsi/langtags/doc/langtags.md

 - Empty fields are not stored in the record.
 - The **tag** and the **full** fields are not stable and may change between versions of the data file.
 But they will always appear somewhere in the equivalence set.
 In effect the equivalence set is stable in terms of once something is in it, it is not removed (unless there is an actual fault).
 - A tagset may have an empty **localname** while still having a non empty **localnames**.
 Likewise the same name may occur as both **localname** and in **localnames**.

+### Regions list

+Language tags have a number of uses.
+There are two major uses: orthography identification and locale identification.
+An orthography may be used in multiple regions.
+For example it may be used by a diaspora community.
+At a locale level, though, the use of an orthography in a different region may need to be adapted to incorporate region specific locale variation that is based on a different regional standard.

+For example, consider en-FR.
+It is considered to have the same orthography as en-US, but in France, the week is considered to start on a Monday, while in the US it is considered to start on a Sunday.
+Thus en-FR is orthographically the same as en-US, but is different at a locale level.

+The tagsets in this database are identifying orthography equivalence.
+The regions list within a tagset gives a list of orthographically equivalent regions.
+But users should be aware that this does not imply a locale equivalence.
+For the purposes of this database, if two tags are from the same tagset (including the region being in the region list for the tagset) AND they have the same region subtag, then they are considered to be equivalent at the locale level.

 ### Variants field